 It also demonstrated a successful change in organizational culture, with the competition ‘crowd-sourced voting’ being swamped by happy Chilean staff and colleagues.

-Second place was awarded to Proyecto Titi, for their Using an Adaptive Management Approach to Expand Efforts to Save Cotton-top Tamarins in Northwest Colombia.
+SECOND PLACE: Proyecto Titi, for their Using an Adaptive Management Approach to Expand Efforts to Save Cotton-top Tamarins in Northwest Colombia.

 This project seized an opportunity presented by a newfound peace in Colombia to expand its work to new locations, using the OS to efficiently adapt planning and apply lessons learned from their earlier project work.

-Bush Heritage Australia, with their solid use of the OS in communicating the planning, management and monitoring of Yourka Reserve – A Unique Tropical Savanna Ecosystem was awarded third place.
+THIRD PLACE: Bush Heritage Australia, with their solid use of the OS in communicating the planning, management and monitoring of Yourka Reserve – A Unique Tropical Savanna Ecosystem was awarded third place.

-This was seen as a good example of full cycle adaptive management – adapting targets, goals, threats and objectives over time as more knowledge became available, and also for the compelling use of dashboards to show progress on key threats and targets.
+Judges saw this as a good example of full cycle adaptive management – adapting targets, goals, threats and objectives over time as more knowledge became available, and also for the compelling use of dashboards to show progress on key threats and targets.

 Two other projects gained an Honorable Mention.